THIS DATE IN HISTORY: June 10

 The teams score goals 1:09 apart early in the second period, then play more than 60 minutes of scoreless hockey until Arnott finishes off a pass from Patrik Elias by beating Dallas goalie Ed Belfour to give the Devils their first championship since 1995.

 Defenseman Scott Stevens, New Jersey's captain, wins the Conn Smythe Trophy as playoff MVP.
 Larry Robinson becomes the third coach in NHL history to guide his team to the Stanley Cup after taking over during the season; by replacing Robbie Ftorek with eight games remaining, he becomes the latest to take over a Cup-winner.

-1971: The Montreal Canadiens use the No. 1 pick in the NHL Draft to select forward Guy Lafleur, who's coming off a season when he scores 130 goals in 62 games for the Quebec Remparts of the Quebec Major Junior Hockey League.
+1971: The Montreal Canadiens use the No. 1 pick in the NHL Draft to select forward Guy Lafleur, who's coming off a season that sees him score 130 goals in 62 games for Quebec of the Quebec Major Junior Hockey League.
 The Canadiens hit another home run in the second round by selecting defenseman Larry Robinson.
-The two become key members of Montreal's dynasty in the late 1970s and each earns induction into the Hockey Hall of Fame.
+The two become key members of Montreal's dynasty in the late 1970s, and each earns induction into the Hockey Hall of Fame.